Individual registration is open. Take note of your Member ID and pass it on to your team coordinator.

 Final team registration

-A representative of the team, preferably the team co-ordinator, is required to come to Hawcoat Park Sports Club in Barrow between 1230 and 1730 on the Friday afternoon before the walk.
-Team registration details will be confirmed with the Start Marshal, who will then issue route cards, timing tags and lanyards.
+Team Co-ordinators can make changes to their teams on-line up until 18:00 on Thursday evening before the walk.
+Following this a representative of the team, preferably the team co-ordinator, is required to come to Hawcoat Park Sports Club in Barrow between 1230 and 1730 on the Friday afternoon before the walk.
+Team registration details, including any last minute drop outs, will be confirmed with the Start Marshal, who will then issue route cards, timing tags and lanyards.
 Blue lanyards are issued for K2B teams, and orange lanyards for C2B teams.
-Last minute team changes can be accommodated at this time.
 Don't worry if you are a team from outside the area, as you can confirm your team on the morning of the walk at the start, but please try to arrive well before the walk start time to do this.

 Hi-Viz clothing and road safety